-There is a lovely, spacious and sunny conservatory to seat everyone comfortably with enormous sofas.
+There is a very spacious and sunny conservatory to seat everyone comfortably with enormous sofas.
 Double doors lead out onto wooden decking with a "Retro" BBQ and then out to the gardens beyond.

 Throughout this lovely house,you will discover the original wide, dark oak floor boards which in some places are slightly uneven and a little creaky, great oak beams and in the attic bedroom the exposed Cruck beams in the roof.
 Enjoy the views from the casement windows, over the farm land to the River Usk, which is only one water meadow away.
 One could almost feel you were living in a film location from Georgian times.
-This house is very large and friendly - it is a house that welcomes families and friends, ensuring there is plenty of space for everyone.
+This house is very large and friendly with plenty of spaces, nook and crannys where you can sit quietly if you wish.
+This is a house that welcomes families and friends, ensuring there is plenty of space for everyone.